ekiafa/LatexEditorProject/README.md

 # LatexEditorProject

-Project for the course Software Development 2, [Department of Computer Science and Engineering, School of Enginering, University of Ioannina, Ioannina, Greece](https://www.cs.uoi.gr/)
+Project for the course Software Development 2, [Department of Computer Science and Engineering, School of Enginnering, University of Ioannina, Ioannina, Greece](https://www.cs.uoi.gr/)

 Simple Java project for educational reasons with functional gui in which user could make: